If you’re a parent of a boy, whether you like it or not, he is going to someday reach puberty.

 The book, Boy Puberty: How to talk about puberty and sex with your tween boy, was written to help parents to get started with talking about puberty.
 It tells parents everything they need to discuss and how to start talking about it.

-Also, check out this round up on Puberty Books for Boys.
+Also, check out this post on Puberty Books for Boys.